im-karthikrajesh/hotel-booking-cancellations-geo-ml/notebooks/notebook 03/README.md

 ## 11) Directory Constants & Feature Toggles (optional)

-Set these near the top of the notebook to align outputs with your repo layout:
+Set these near the top of the notebook to align outputs with the repo layout:

 ```python
 # Inputs